enigma01Z313/css_cool_challenges/README.md

-# here goes some fun html sass dynamic calculated designs :D
+# some fun html sass dynamic calculated designs :D

 **Selector:** on each section there is a selector section and shows which part of index.html that demo is refering to